 Here at Qgiv we celebrate nonprofits seven days a week.
 Of course, it’s nice to have a national holiday so we can celebrate a little louder than usual.
 On August 17, 1894, the Tariff Act was signed into law, which included exemptions for nonprofit organizations.
 Today, we observe August 17 as National Nonprofit Day to acknowledge the positive impact that nonprofit organizations have on our local communities and around the world.

 National Nonprofit Day gives us a moment to pause and reflect on the incredible work nonprofits do every day.
 This work transforms our communities and impacts millions of people within North America and abroad.
-Check out our message of appreciation below and keep reading to discover five ways you can celebrate National Nonprofit Day.
+Keep reading to discover five ways you can celebrate National Nonprofit Day.